-Advise women with diabetes to give birth in hospitals where advanced neonatal resuscitation skills are available 24 hours a day.
+Advise service users with diabetes to give birth in hospitals where advanced neonatal resuscitation skills are available 24 hours a day.
 (NICE 2008)

-Babies of women with diabetes should stay with their mothers unless there is a clinical complication or there are abnormal clinical signs that warrant admission for intensive or special care.
+Babies of service users with diabetes should stay with their mothers unless there is a clinical complication or there are abnormal clinical signs that warrant admission for intensive or special care.
 (NICE 2008)

-Carry out blood glucose testing routinely in babies of women with diabetes at 2-4 hours after birth.
+Discuss with the parents and recommend routine blood glucose testing in babies of service users with diabetes at 2-4 hours after birth.
 Carry out blood tests for polycythaemia, hyperbilirubinaemia, hypocalcaemia and hypomagnesaemia for babies with clinical signs.
 (NICE 2008)

-Perform an echocardiogram for babies of women with diabetes if they show clinical signs associated with congenital heart disease or cardiomyopathy, including heart murmur.
+Discuss with the parents and recommend an echocardiogram for babies of service users with diabetes if they show clinical signs associated with congenital heart disease or cardiomyopathy, including heart murmur.
 The timing of the examination will depend on the clinical circumstances.
 (NICE 2008)

-Admit babies of women with diabetes to the neonatal unit if they have:
+Admit babies of service users with diabetes to the neonatal unit if they have:

-- hypoglycaemia associated with abnormal clinical signs - respiratory distress - signs of cardiac decompensation from congenital heart disease or cardiomyopathy - signs of neonatal encephalopathy - signs of polycythaemia and are likely to need partial exchange transfusion - need for intravenous fluids - need for tube feeding (unless adequate support is available on the postnatal ward) - jaundice requiring intense phototherapy and frequent monitoring of bilirubinaemia - been born before 34 weeks (or between 34 and 36 weeks if dictated clinically by the initial assessment of the baby and feeding on the labour ward).
+- hypoglycaemia associated with abnormal clinical signs - respiratory distress - signs of cardiac decompensation from congenital heart disease or cardiomyopathy - signs of neonatal encephalopathy - signs of polycythaemia and are likely to need partial exchange transfusion - need for intravenous fluids - need for tube feeding (unless adequate support is available on the postnatal ward)

+- jaundice requiring intense phototherapy and frequent monitoring of bilirubinaemia - been born before 34 weeks (or between 34 and 36 weeks if dictated clinically by the initial assessment of the baby and feeding on the labour ward).
 (NICE 2008)

-Do not transfer babies of women with diabetes to community care until they are at least 24 hours old, and not before you are satisfied that the baby is maintaining blood glucose levels and is feeding well.
+Do not transfer babies of service users with diabetes to community care until they are at least 24 hours old, and not before you are satisfied that the baby is maintaining blood glucose levels and is feeding well.
 (NICE 2008)